CYPECAD

 CYPECAD allows for an Integrated 3D structure to be introduced in two different ways:

-• By directly creating a Metal 3D job within CYPECAD.
+• By directly creating a CYPE 3D job within CYPECAD.

-• By importing a Metal 3D job into an existing or new CYPECAD job.
+• By importing a CYPE 3D job into an existing or new CYPECAD job.

-CYPECAD and Metal 3D have common modules (Pad footings, Pile caps, Baseplates, Fire resistance check, Parallel analysis with two processors and Parallel analysis with up to eight processors).
-With the Integrated 3D structures, CYPECAD also benefits from the exclusive Metal 3D modules (Aluminium sections, Timber sections, Joints I Welded – Warehouses with rolled and welded steel I sections, Joints II Bolted - Warehouses with rolled and welded steel I sections, Expot to TEKLA, Export to TecnoMETAL and Export in CIS/2 format for Graitec Advance Steel).
+CYPECAD and CYPE 3D have common modules (Pad footings, Pile caps, Baseplates, Fire resistance check, Parallel analysis with two processors and Parallel analysis with up to eight processors).
+With the Integrated 3D structures, CYPECAD also benefits from the exclusive CYPE 3D modules (Aluminium sections, Timber sections, Joints I Welded – Warehouses with rolled and welded steel I sections, Joints II Bolted - Warehouses with rolled and welded steel I sections, Expot to TEKLA and Export in CIS/2 format for Graitec Advance Steel).
 The use of these modules requires for the user to have the corresponding license permits.

 Analysis